 When you pay a wedding professional to undertake these tasks for you, you’re saving your own time (and often sanity).
 In many cases, money spent on wasted materials would have been spent on paying an expert.

 Don’t even get me started on the “we’re using uncle Frank as our photographer, rather than splashing out in this area”.
 Urgh!
 When planning weddings with my clients, I always ensure a reasonable percentage of the budget is allocated to wedding photography.

 Taking a few snaps on an old camera is nowhere near the same as capturing a wedding day professionally.
 Remember, lots of the special moments on a wedding day only happen once (first kiss, anybody?), so don’t leave such an essential element to chance just to save a few pennies.

-As a multi-award-winning wedding planner, I work with couples getting married in Norfolk, Suffolk, Cambridge, Essex and beyond.
+As a multi-award-winning wedding planner, I work with couples getting married across the UK.
 If you’re thinking about hiring a professional wedding planner, I’d love to hear from you!
-You can reach me at email@example.com or 0800 772 0765.
+You can reach me at firstname.lastname@example.org or 0800 772 0765.

 As an elite member of the UK Alliance of Wedding Planners, I adhere to a strict code of conduct and do not accept commission or referral fees from wedding venues or wedding suppliers.